yonbergman/blog/_posts/2014-08-20-building_api_with_rails_parsing_data.markdown

 You can also use Hashie to parse responses when you call an API.
 It's super useful especially when working with APIs that have a very standard way to respond.
-I first saw this used in an old version of [Octokit](https://github.com/octokit/octokit.rb/tree/v1.25.0) where they used [Faraday](https://github.com/lostisland/faraday_middleware/blob/master/lib/faraday_middleware/response/mashify.rb) to Mashify the responses from the GitHub API.
+I first saw this used in an old version of [Octokit](https://github.com/octokit/octokit.rb/tree/v1.25.0) where they used [Faraday](https://github.com/lostisland/faraday_middleware/blob/master/lib/faraday_middleware/response/mashify.rb) to mashify the responses from the GitHub API.
 *Hashie::Mash* is a more loose version of Hashie::Trash that doesn't support transformations or requires and is useful when you just want to generically wrap a Hash in a more robust interface.
 Hashie::Mash is also auto deep, meaning that any sub-hashes are also wrapped by the Mash.

-When we started wrapping calls to other APIs in our server, we also used Hashie to parse the responses generated, although we used [HTTParty](https://github.com/jnunemaker/httparty) and not Faraday to do the calls.
+When I started wrapping calls to other APIs in the server, I also used Hashie to parse the responses generated, although I used [HTTParty](https://github.com/jnunemaker/httparty) and not Faraday to do the calls.
 (The code that wrapped the response was delegated to an HTTParty parser, but that's a story for a different blog post.)

 ----

 When working on the API, it was very surprising that not many people touched the subject of parsing requests and I hope this helps a few people down the path of building better, more stable APIs... until next time :)
 You can always find me on twitter [@yonbergman](http://twitter.com/yonbergman).

-_P.S._ I'll be speaking at this years' [Golden Gate Ruby Conference](http://gogaruco.com/speakers/#ybergman) in San Francisco in September.
+_P.S._ I'll be speaking at this year's [Golden Gate Ruby Conference](http://gogaruco.com/speakers/#ybergman) in San Francisco in September.
 It'd be cool to meet you so say hey if you see me walking around the conference hall.